This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 That's the longest study to date but there's a good review of many longer-term studies (weeks to months) here:

-Keep in mind that Epeliodex is synthetic and if we've anything, synthetic never works as well as the original.
+Keep in mind that Epeliodex is synthetic and if we've learned anything, synthetic never works as well as the original.

 - Progestins versus progesterone (NIH review here)